robert-hh/Micropython-Editor/README.md

 to go back to the cursor column which once was set by a horizontal move.
 That's more how gedit works.
 Not sure which I like better.

-**1.10** Further refinement of Mark
+**1.10** Further refinement of Highlight

-- When the mark is set, the whole area affected is now highlighted instead of just the line with the mark.
+- When the highlight is set, the whole area affected is now highlighted instead of just the line with the highlight.
-- Paste, Delete and Backspace now also take notice of the line Mark.
-You can Mark a line range and delete it (or cut it).
-Implicit deleting marked lines when pressing the Enter or character key was considered but rejected (easy - just 3 lines of code).
+- Paste, Delete and Backspace now also take notice of the line Highlight.
+You can Highlight a line range and delete it (or cut it).
+Implicit deleting highlighted lines when pressing the Enter or character key was considered but rejected (easy - just 3 lines of code).
-- Except for Delete, Backspace, Cut and Paste, Mark has to be toggled off when not needed any more.
+- Except for Delete, Backspace, Cut and Paste, Highlight has to be toggled off when not needed any more.
-- Right click (Button 2) or Ctrl-Click on the mouse sets/unsets the Mark, left Click extends it, when set.
+- Right click (Button 2) or Ctrl-Click on the mouse sets/unsets the Highlight, left Click extends it, when set.

 **1.11** Minor fixes

-- Change the way a marked area is highlighted from reverse to a different background colour.
+- Change the way a highlighted area is highlighted from reverse to a different background colour.
 That works well for black chars on yellow background (code 43).
 For white chars on black background, the setting for background colour in the function hilite() has to be changed, e.g. to blue (code 44).